2006 Miami Hurricanes football team: Florida A&M

-Pregame line: Off

 This was the seventh meeting between Miami and Florida A&M. Miami continues to lead the all-time series, 6–1.
 The two teams had last met in 2002, with Miami winning, 63–17.

 Louisville

-Pregame line: Louisville -3.5

 This was the eleventh meeting between the schools.
 Prior to this game, Miami had never lost to Louisville, owning an all-time record of 9–0–1.
 Miami won the previous meeting in 2004, 41–38, in a game in which the Hurricanes had to rally late from a 17–point deficit.
 After this humiliating loss in the rain to Louisville, Miami became unranked for the first time in 107 weeks – the then-longest current streak in college football.
 The game was highlighted by a pre-game confrontation between the teams that was sparked when several Miami players provocatively stomped on the Louisville Cardinal bird logo located at mid-field of Papa John's Cardinal Stadium.
 Four other teams (East Carolina, South Florida, Cincinnati, and Rutgers) had stomped on the logo in the past, and each wound up losing the game.

 Houston

-Pregame line: Miami -17

 In the eighteenth meeting between the schools, Miami extended the all-time series lead to 11–7.
 Miami won 14–13, after a 27-yard gain on 3rd and 24 which led to a touchdown pass by Kyle Wright to James Bryant and gave Miami the win.
 Freshman RB Javarris James set a school rushing record for freshman by posting 148 rushing yards, breaking the previous record of 147 rushing yards set by Clinton Portis.
 Prior to the game, a number of airplanes hired by Miami fans unhappy with the team's poor start circled over the Orange Bowl while carrying banners demanding the firing of the embattled Coker, as well as Athletic Director Paul Dee.

 North Carolina

-Pregame line: Miami -20.5

 Freshman Javarris James further solidified his hold on the starting running back position by rushing for over 100 yards for the second consecutive week.
 James carried 16 times for 111 yards (6.9 ypc), including a dazzling 62-yard touchdown run in the third quarter which put the game out of reach.
 Tight end Greg Olsen had his best game of the season, catching 8 passes for 95 yards, while the Miami defense limited North Carolina to just 244 yards of total offense and forced 3 Tar Heel turnovers.
 The win gave Miami its first winning streak of the 2006 campaign as the Hurricanes improved to 3–2 overall.
 It was also Miami's first ACC win of the year, evening its conference record at 1–1.